AlexanderEggers/archknife/README.md

 Archknife
 =====

-Archknife is a android annotation library to generate the project's activity/fragment structure using dagger.
+Archknife is a android annotation library to generate the project's activity/fragment dagger structure.

 Download
 --------